Type4Py: Practical Deep Similarity Learning-Based Type Inference for Python: Evaluation Setup

 \section{Evaluation Setup}

-In this section, we first describe the creation and characteristics of datasets, and code de-duplication procedure.
-Afterwards, we introduce the implementation details of our proposed approach.
-Lastly, we describe evaluation metrics to quantitatively measure the performance of type inference approaches.
+In this section, we describe the baseline models, the implementation details and the training of the neural models.
+Lastly, we explain evaluation metrics to quantitatively measure the performance of ML-based type inference approaches.